jslomp/PHP-functions-in-Csharp/README.md

 Use php functions in csharp to make it easier to go from PHP to c#.

-add the class to your project, rename the namespace to your class.
+Add to your code:

+Using PHPFunctions;

 Use it as following: